m4rs-mt/ILGPU/Docs/Tutorial_01.md

 * requires: using ILGPU.CPU; and using ILGPU.Runtime;
 * basic constructing: Accelerator accelerator = context.CreateCPUAccelerator(0);

-The parameter of CreateCudaAccelerator denotes which cpu will be used if the context is constructed with multiple debug cpu acclerators.
+The parameter of CreateCPUAccelerator denotes which cpu will be used if the context is constructed with multiple debug cpu acclerators.

 In general the CPUAccelerator is best for debugging and as a fallback.
 While the CPUAccelerator is slow it is the only way to use much of the debugging features built